truzo/tomango-2018/site/content/created/hop.md

 ---

-HOP came to us in the autumn of 2016 having seen the work we did for ECE Architecture.
+HOP came to us having seen the work we did for [ECE Architecture](http://www.ecearchitecture.com/).
 Their website no longer reflected their position in the marketplace and they asked us to redesign the site to put them back on top and ahead of their competitors.

 {{< quote
 	body="Our new site’s repositioned us at the top of our industry and is definitely helping us attract more of the projects we want to win."